 The putty-nose monkey, Cercopithecus nictitans martini is possibly a rare subspecies at Ngel Nyaki (Oates pers. com).
 We are investigating its feeding ecology and ranging behaviour.
 We also intend to take this farther and look at the effect of the putty-nose on forest restoration.

 We have a programme (in collaboration with David Blackburn of the Californian Academy of Sciences) into amphibian conservation.
-From this we have identified several new species of frog and Denise Ayorro is working on the population genetics of two key species, in particular looking at gene flow among forest populations.
+From this we have identified several new species of frog and Denise Ayorro has worked on the population genetics of two key species, in particular looking at gene flow among forest populations.

 A new initiative involves the population genetics of rare tree species, building on Josh Thia’s MSc research (which was supported by a Chester Zoo student grant).
 A key finding is the very low level of genetic variation found in the species he looked at.
 A major conclusion from this work is that perhaps many of the montane tree species in Nigeria have gone through a bottleneck during the Pleistocene ice age which may explain the extremely low diversity.
 We now have two new PhD students starting to investigate details of specific Red Data Listed species, including ecology to identify any negative effects of inbreeding.